 Our founder survived what happens when safety preparation isn't in place.

-On September 18, 2023, at 2:40 in the morning, Sultaun Abdulshahid was on I-20 helping a stranded motorist when a drunk driver struck him at highway speed.
+On September 18, 2023, at 2:40 in the morning, Sultaun Abdulshahid was on I-20 helping a stranded motorist when a drunk driver struck him at highway speeds.

 Two broken legs.
 A concussion.
 12 hours in the ICU.
 More than 10 hours of surgery.